RNLI: Saving Lives Through Project Prioritization

 - Debate where it matters: Open discussion surfaced disagreements, reduced bias, and avoided time wasted on “vigorous agreement.”

-- Efficient scoring: Workshops pulled every project “out of the woodwork,” while targeted surveys meant people only scored what they knew.
+- Efficient scoring: Workshops revealed the full backlog, while targeted surveys meant people only scored what they knew.

 - Keep it practical: Simple, relevant rating scales were refined by a small group to keep measures actionable.